DevelLight/DevelLight/README.md

 </a>

-<a>Together we shape the future!
+<p>Together we shape the future!
 I am DevelLight, a young visionary from Austria.
 Ever since I was a little kid I dreamed of making the world a better place, and now I'm on a mission to do just that!
 Soon it will start, but already now there are a few projects that will bring joy to Linux users.
 The future I will show you in 2025, the year when the world will be greener :) </a>

  <div align="center" dir="auto">
   <a href="https://github.com/TheRedstoneDEV-DE/VoiceAssistant/">